gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 2021-now: Member of the "Comité Éthique" in University Paris Dauphine-PSL

-2013-now: Member of the «Conseil de Documentation» in University Paris-Dauphine

 2018-2021, 2023-now: Member of the «Commission Consultative Représentative» (in charge of hiring) of the LEDA

 2014-2022: Member of «Conseil de Département LSO» in University Paris-Dauphine